tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/23-harness.md

   order: 9
 ---

-## Statement:
+## Information

+A component harness is a class that lets a test interact with a component via a supported API.

 The objective of this challenge is to have a better understanding of the CDK test harness API.
 In this initial challenge, we will only use Angular Material's built-in harnesses.

+Documentation for CDK Component Harness is [here](https://material.angular.io/cdk/test-harnesses/overview#api-for-test-authors).
+Documentation for Angular Material component is [here](https://material.angular.io/components/button/overview).

+## Statement

-The goal is to test the functionality of `child.component.ts`.
+The goal is to test the functionality of `child.component.ts`, which consists of some inputs & checkboxes related to a `mat-slider`.
 I have prepared a test suite that you need to implement, but feel free to include additional tests as well.

 **Note:** You are welcome to use Testing Library if you wish.

-Documentation for CDK Component Harness is [here](https://material.angular.io/cdk/test-harnesses/overview#api-for-test-authors).
-Documentation for Angular Material component is [here](https://material.angular.io/components/button/overview).